Lixie-Labs/emotiscope-site/the_remote_control.md

 ![Remote Control](https://github.com/lixie-labs/emotiscope-site/blob/main/img/remote_control.jpg?raw=true)

 If there's an Emotiscope on a WiFi network, any phone on that same network can control it - including your friends at the party.
-Just put "[app.emotiscope.rocks](https://app.emotiscope.rocks/)" into any Android or iPhone browser to be automatically forwarded to your Emotiscope's Remote Control screen.
+Just visit "**[app.emotiscope.rocks](https://app.emotiscope.rocks/)**" in any web browser to be automatically forwarded to your Emotiscope's Remote Control screen.

 It's not like "smart home" devices that take a short moment to react once you've touched your screen.
 Emotiscope is designed with high-speed communication that allows your phone to smoothly and intuitively control Emotiscope without any perceptible delay.
-If you weren't already forwarded to the Emotiscope web app, then you can access it from the button below:
+If you weren't already forwarded to the Emotiscope web app after WiFi setup, then you can access it from the button below:

 **Play some funky tunes, and enjoy.** - [@lixielabs](https://twitter.com/lixielabs)